dmerejkowsky/blog/content/post/0098-the-virtue-of-incremental-development.md

 Some notes:

 * The `main()` function is now completely *generic*, and we probably won't need to change it.
-* Also, note how the signature of the `convert` function almost dictated the command-line syntax:
+* Te signature of the `convert` function almost dictated the command-line syntax:

 ```python
 def convert(value, unit_in, unit_out):